gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ### Open the Commit Graph Details Panel

 1. Open the Commit Graph.
-2. Select a commit, branch, or WIP row.
+2. Select a commit, branch, or Working Changes row.
 3. Toggle the details panel if it is hidden.

 The panel can be docked on the right side or at the bottom of the Commit Graph.
 Hold `Alt` while toggling the panel to switch docking locations.